Club Deportivo Los Chankas

-The Club Deportivo Los Chankas, also known as Los Chankas is a Peruvian professional football club based in Andahuaylas.
+The Club Deportivo Los Chankas, also known as Los Chankas, is a Peruvian professional football club based in the town of Andahuaylas.
 Founded in 1989, it owes its name to the ancient Chanka ethnic group.
-It participated in the Peruvian Segunda División until 2023, when it got promoted to the Primera División, becoming the first team from the department of Apurímac in history to do so.
+It participated in the Peruvian Segunda División until 2023, when it was promoted to the Primera División, becoming the first team from the department of Apurímac in history to do so.

 History

 Copa Peru

 Los Chankas was founded on August 30, 1989 under the name Club Deportivo Cultural Santa Rosa, after the Peruvian saint Santa Rosa de Lima.
 The club would participate in the Liga Distrital de Talavera, the 7th division of the Peruvian football league system.
 In 1992, the club was runner-up the Liga Departamental del Apurímac, qualifying for the Copa Perú.
 They would also win the Región IX but was unable to be promoted to the Primera División.

 In 2010, Los Chankas won the Liga Provincial de Andahuaylas and was runner-up of the Departamental League, qualifying for the Regional stage of the 2010 Copa Perú but was eliminated by Alianza Unicachi.

 In the 2011 Copa Perú, the club qualified to the Regional Stage but was eliminated by Franciscano San Román and José María Arguedas.

 In the 2013 Copa Perú, the club qualified to the Regional Stage but was eliminated by Franciscano San Román and Fuerza Minera.

 In the 2015 Copa Perú, the club qualified to the National Stage but was eliminated by Sport Ancash in the Round of 16.
-Despite being eliminated in the Round of 16, the club got invited to the Peruvian Segunda División for the first time.
+Despite being eliminated in the Round of 16, the club was invited to the Peruvian Segunda División for the first time.

 In the 2015 Segunda División, according to the rules of that year's tournament (played with 12 teams), there was only one relegation, which in theory corresponded to Club San Simó, which finished in 12th place.
 However, as this club had withdrawn halfway through the championship, the relegation corresponded to the one that finished in 11th place, which was Atlético Minero.
 And although it was intended to consider a single relegation at the end of the season, the rules had been approved in that way by the Peruvian Football Federation, an entity that in the end rejected the request of the ADFP-SD for a single relegation, relegating the Matucana club.

 With this, a promotion spot remained to be defined, and since there were other teams that entered the 2016 season via invitation given based on sporting merits in the 2015 Copa Perú to complete the tournament, inviting Unión Tarapoto and Sport Áncash (and where also the other clubs that had reached the quarter-finals, apart from DIM de Miraflores that had finished 9th, who confirmed their participation for the corresponding instances in Copa Perú 2016), before which the spot was officially given to Club Cultural Santa Rosa, which was the next in order of sporting merit, thus ascending to the Second Division tournament.